SilhDing/SilhDing.github.io/source/_posts/spark.md

 ### Reorder the Workflow

-Properly reordering the work flow may lead to lower computing cost.
-The work flow listed previously is obviously not the best one.
-For example,

-- We can remove English common words when we are finding and standardizing valid tokens; **then we have less words in `Reduce` operation later**.
-- We can remove domain-specific common words and typo in one step, as both needs to know the document frequency of the words.

-You could also try to further improve the work flow.
-But remember, always try to decrease the workload for next step, especially for `Reduce` operation which requires shuffle.
+<p style="color:#F13E3E">[Contents are disabled]</p>

 ### Consider Intermediate Results

 This trick is super helpful and effective.

 At first, let's talk about a sorting algorithm.
 We all know "merge sort" algorithm, which divides the array into many smaller subarrays, sort these subarrays then merge.
-It shows a principle called "divide and conquer".
+It shows a principle called "divide and conquer". **This principle will give us some ideas in designing the program**.

-**This principle will give us some ideas in designing the program.** Say now we have multiple WET files, each containing many documents, and we want to count the corpus frequency (total appearance) and document frequency (number of documents that contain this word) of each word.
-A straightforward solution is:

-1. parse words in each document from each WET file and generate a tuple: `[word_name, appearance_in_doc, 1]` with map functions ("1" refer the document frequency is 1);
-2. reduce all tuples by `word_name` from step 1 and get statistics.

-This method will works well and give you accurate results.
-But it is not optimal.
-A better solution would be:

-1. parse words in all documents from a single WET, and **within the WET file**, generate a tuple for each **distinct** word: `[word_name, appearance_in_WET, document_appearance_in_WET]`; do this for each WET file.
-2. reduce all tuples from step 1 and get statistics.

-Why the second one is better?
-Because **we have preprocessed each WET** before getting the final results.
-In the first solution, `Reduce` have larger workload as a distinct word may have many corresponding tuples (e.g., if there are 50000 words in the corpus, we then will have 50000 pair before reducer works, but we may only have 2000 distinct words).
-If we have reduce the words (i.e., eliminate tuples with same `word_name` by merging them) in each WET file, the reducer surely has less work to do, and we will see a significant improvement in computing performance.
+<p style="color:#F13E3E">[Contents are disabled]</p>

 ### Distribute Workload Evenly